CodersOS/live-addon-maker/README.md

 ### Adding Files

-We can just add files to the live image.
+We can add files to the live image.
+This makes for a simple addon.
+In the started live image, we want to find a file `README.txt` in the `/home/` folder with a small explanation.

 - Create a file:

-        echo "This is an example file." > README.txt
+        echo "This file was added to this live system." > README.txt

 - Create an addon with the file: